zqianem/corelang-test-files/README.md

 ./run_tests.sh "python ../corelang/interpreter.py"
 ```

-Note the quotes if your the command to run your interpreter involves calling
+Note the quotes if the command to run your interpreter involves calling another
-another program (such as `java`, `python`, etc.).
-You may want to consider using
+program (such as `java`, `python`, etc.).
+You may want to consider using a
-a dedicated script file to encapsulate the call to the other program.
+dedicated script file to encapsulate the call to the other program.

 ## Test and naming conventions